-At the early stage of a vapor intrusion assessment, it should be confirmed that chemicals with sufficient volatility and toxicity have been detected at or near the site and that acute risks to local building occupants have been evaluated.
+At the early stage of a vapor intrusion assessment, it should be confirmed that chemicals with sufficient volatility and toxicity have been detected at or near the site, there is the potential for a complete exposure pathway, and that acute risks to local building occupants have been evaluated.
 The EPA and most states recommend using two criteria to evaluate whether to include a chemical in a vapor intrusion study-volatility and toxicity.
-The EPA has identified more than 100 chemicals that meet this definition of volatility, including common VOCs such as benzene and TCE, but also pesticides (such as chlordane and dichlorodiphenylethylene [DDE]) and several PAHs.
-The EPA has also identified a group of chemicals whose vapor concentration of the pure component poses an incremental cancer risk greater than 1 in a million (i.e., 1E-06 or $1 \times 10^{-6}$ ) or a non-cancer hazard index greater than 1; this list includes over 100 chemicals.
-Those chemicals that have both sufficient volatility and toxicity-and are known or reasonably suspected to be present-should be included in a vapor intrusion investigation.
-Table 1 of EPA's 2002 draft vapor intrusion guidance, which lists the chemicals that EPA has determined meet these criteria, is included in this handbook as Appendix A. It is also important to confirm whether the detected chemicals are associated with DoD operations and are not due to the activities of other entities that may have used the site.
-The DoD is not required to evaluate or remediate chemical releases which they are not responsible for.
+Appendix A includes more than 100 chemicals that meet this definition of volatility, including common VOCs such as benzene and TCE, but also pesticides (such as chlordane and dichlorodiphenylethylene [DDE]) and several PAHs.
+Appendix A also shows chemicals whose vapor concentration of the pure component poses an incremental cancer risk greater than 1 in a million (i.e., 1E-06 or 1×10-6) or a non-cancer hazard index greater than 1.
+Those chemicals that have both sufficient volatility and toxicity-and are known or reasonably suspected to be present-should be included in a vapor intrusion screening assessment if there is a potential complete exposure pathway.
+It is also important to confirm whether the detected chemicals are associated with DoD operations and are not due to the activities of other entities that may have used the site or other sources of release inside the building.
+The DoD does not respond to releases from sources other than DoD at property not under DoD accountability, but DoD may determine if other parties have responsibility for known or suspected contaminated indoor air at a location where DoD is responding.

-The EPA's list provides a reasonable starting point for a vapor intrusion study.
+The list of chemicals in Appendix A provides a reasonable starting point for a vapor intrusion study.
 However, at most sites, there will only be a few chemicals that will be of interest.
-If any of the chemicals listed in Appendix A are detected within approximately 100 feet-horizontally or vertically-of an existing building, EPA recommends that a vapor intrusion study be conducted.
+If any of the chemicals listed in Appendix A are detected in the environment within approximately 100 feet-horizontally or vertically-of an existing building, EPA recommends that a vapor intrusion study be conducted.
 Not all state health agencies agree that 100 feet is sufficient to prevent vapor migration and intrusion, so it is important to check with the local regulatory agency.
 Additionally, if preferential pathways exist in the subsurface that could facilitate the migration of chemicals towards a building, then the guideline of 100 feet may not be appropriate.
 Some states focus on a limited number of chemicals, with the emphasis directed towards the most volatile.
-For example, Minnesota (MPCA, 2005) includes 57 chemicals on their list of target chemicals for vapor intrusion, while Colorado (CDPHE, 2004) includes 22 chemicals on their list.
-These lists may be expanded or reduced based on site-specific conditions and depending on the chemicals found and their locations and concentrations.
+For example, Minnesota (MPCA, 2005) includes 57 chemicals on its list of target chemicals for vapor intrusion, while Colorado (CDPHE, 2004) includes 22 chemicals on its list.
+The determination of chemicals to investigate at a specific site should be based on site specific facts of known or suspected chemicals released or used at the site with potential to be found in indoor air.